University Of Melbourne (The)

 Concurrent Diplomas

-Concurrent diplomas in the areas of icomputing, languages, mathematical sciences and music allow students to study the diploma alongside their bachelors degree.
+Concurrent diplomas in the areas of informatics, languages, mathematical sciences and music allow students to study the diploma alongside their bachelors degree.
 This will usually add a further year of study unless students take a 'fast track' to completion (with the potential to complete the diploma at the same time as their bachelors degree).
 Applications for concurrent diplomas are made directly to the University once students are enrolled in a bachelors degree.

 - For more information